bennettbijumathew/my-friend-system/README.md

 ![Home Page](https://imgur.com/3MvVTc5.png "Home Page")

 ## Description
 My Friend System is an application that provides a user a list of friends.
+This website was created as a result of an assignment in university

 The key features of the website include:
 - Creating and logging in into accounts